 Jessica is a sociologist whose research explores the social reproduction of inequality from a social psychological and cultural perspective.
-In her current work, she is particularly interested in how inequalities related to gender, class, and race persist in the face of social change that seems to point in progressive directions.
-Her work appears in Social Psychology Quarterly, Gender & Society, The Sociological Quarterly, Sociological Inquiry, and a number of other public and press outlets including Science Daily, Science Magazine, MEL Magazine, and The Society Pages.
+Her work appears in Social Psychology Quarterly, Gender & Society, The Sociological Quarterly, Sociological Inquiry, and a number of other public and press outlets.
 Her work has also received recognition from the American Sociological Association’s sections on Social Psychology and Sex & Gender.

 Teaching and Research Interests